The Fritz!Box 7590 is the latest flagship router/telephone system from AVM.

 Fritz!Box 7590 Telephone System and Router Video Review

-- AC 2533, 4x4 MU-MIMO WiFi Router (1.733 Mbps 5GHz and 800 Mbps 2.4GHz), Mesh, for faster and better coverage, VDSL/ADSL2+ Modem, Gigabit WAN port for connectivity with a modem cable or fiber optic terminal
+- AC 2533 WiFi router, 4x4 MU-MIMO (1733 Mbps 5GHz and 800 Mbps 2.4GHz), Mesh, for more speed and better coverage, VDSL/ADSL2+ modem, Gigabit WAN port for connectivity with a modem cable or fiber optic terminal

-- 4 x Gigabit LAN for connecting computers and video consoles, 2 x USB 3.0 for printers, network storage devices or 3G/4G USB modem, media server (UPnP AV), FRITZ!NAS
+- 4 x Gigabit LAN for connecting computers and game consoles, 2 x USB 3.0 for printers, network storage devices or USB 3G/4G modem, Multimedia Server (UPnP AV), FRITZ!NAS

-- Telephone unit for IP telephony (VoIP) or fixed with Voice-to-Mail and Fax, integrated DECT base station for six wireless phones, analog phone ports and RDSI
+- Telephone switchboard for IP (VoIP) or landline telephony with Voice-to-Mail and Fax, integrated DECT base station for six wireless phones, analog phone ports and ISDN

-- Supports Movistar IPTV, configurable parental control, FRITZ!OS with free periodic updates, user interface in Spanish
+- Configurable parental control, FRITZ!OS with free periodic updates, user interface in English

-- Box contents: FRITZ!Box 7590, 4 m telephone/DSL connection cable, 1.5 m LAN cable, power supply, quick installation guide in Spanish
+- Box contents: FRITZ!Box 7590, 4 m DSL telephone connection cable, 1.5 m LAN cable, power supply, quick installation guide in English